Audi A1: A1 Samurai Blue (2011–12)

-The model is known for its prints, striking on the sides, trunk and lateral mirrors (wine colour) in addition to its elegant finishes in air conditioning exits, door handles, centre console and mats. matching the same prints that surround the car (in wine colour).
+The model is known for its prints, striking on the sides, trunk and lateral mirrors (wine colour) in addition to its elegant finishes in air conditioning exits, door handles, centre console and mats, matching the same prints that surround the car (in wine colour).

-The Audi A1 2012 model features a larger engine, the 1.4 litre turbocharged FSI, which generates 122 hp and torque of 200 Nm.
-This engine can be coupled to two options of gearbox, an S tronic of 7 speeds, this last one comes in all the versions with pallets of changes behind the steering wheel.
-Its traction is forward.
+The Audi A1 2012 model features a larger engine, the 1.4 litre turbocharged FSI, which generates 122 hp and 200 Nm of torque.
+This engine is paired with either a 6-speed manual or an 7-speed S-tronic with paddle shifters and is front-wheel drive.